manuGil/online-core/docs/source/radiometric-ops.rst

 .. attention::
    **Question.**
    Suppose you had a SPOT image with the values for the channels that correspond to R, G, and B. Would the Haze values be different than those in the TM scene?
 Why or why not?

 Sun Angle Correction
 ^^^^^^^^^^^^^^^^^^^^

-So far we have corrected for Haze by simplifying the illumination formula, such as:
+So far we have corrected for haze by simplifying the illumination formula, such as:

 .. math::

    DN = (T\sigma +  T\delta_i)R_i

-The amount of irradiance per unit area on the ground is determined by the sun angle.
-We could correct for sun angle attenuation (normalise the sun angle to a zenith situation) by dividing the (single) image values by the sine of its sun elevation angle (in degrees).
-This will result in slightly higher values:
+The sun angle determines the amount of irradiance per unit area on the ground.
+We can correct for sun angle attenuation by normalising the sun angle to a zenith situation.
+We do this by dividing the image values by the sine of its sun elevation angle (in degrees).
+This correction will result in slightly higher values:

 .. math::
    DN' = \frac{DN}{sin(\sigma)}

 Where :math:`DN` is the input pixel, :math:`DN’` is the output pixel value, and :math:`\sigma` is the sun angle.
 Note that because the angle is smaller than :math:`90˚` the sine will be smaller than 1 and as a result :math:`DN’ > DN`.

-In case you have multiple images with varying sun angles you could calibrate them to zenith, or select one of the images as reference and correct to others to match the reference sun angle.
+In case you have many images with various sun angles, you can calibrate them to the zenith.
+Or you can select one of the images, which serves as a reference for sun angle correction, and correct to others to match the reference sun angle.

 Absolute Sun Angle Correction
 *****************************